Večeras vas zabavljaju muzičari koji piju: Promotional tour and personnel changes

 For different reasons, Riblja Čorba guitarists Momčilo Bajagić and Rajko Kojić were dismissed several months after the Večeras vas zabavljaju muzičari koji piju release.

-Post album release, Bajagić—still officially a Riblja Čorba member though increasingly on the outs with the rest of the band as a consequence of the overwhelmingly positive public reaction to his side project, Pozitivna geografija, and bandleader Đorđević raising doubts about Bajagić's focus—participated in Večeras vas zabavljaju muzičari koji piju promotional activities and toured with the band in May and June 1984.
+Post album release, Bajagić—still officially a Riblja Čorba member though increasingly on the outs with the rest of the band as a consequence of the overwhelmingly positive public reaction to his side project, Pozitivna geografija, as well as bandleader Đorđević raising doubts about Bajagić's focus—participated in Večeras vas zabavljaju muzičari koji piju promotional activities and toured with the band in May and June 1984.
 As his status in Riblja Čorba became untenable, during summer 1984, he ended up essentially being kicked out of the band amid acrimony over his refusal to cut his Mljet vacation short and join them for several summer gigs in Greece.
 Bajagić reportedly learned about his dismissal from a newspaper report, specifically while returning from the Mljet island by boat and buying a copy of Politika ekspres in Dubrovnik.

 Though for different reasons, the band's other lead guitarist, Rajko Kojić, was also expelled from Riblja Čorba at the same time.
 His dismissal from the band, however, had to do with his increased drug use that began affecting his on-stage performance.
 Kojić's and Bajagić's immediate replacements at Riblja Čorba were Džindžer Božinović and Zoran Dašić.